Modern Architecture in the U.S.

 Portland - In a city of books, The City of Books: Powell's.
 (The Burnside Street location is said to be the world's largest bookstore.)

-Silverton - Moved from its original location and relocated to the beautiful Oregon Garden, Frank Lloyd Wright's Gordon House has been recently restored and is now open to public.
+Silverton - Moved from its original location and relocated adjacent to the beautiful Oregon Garden, Frank Lloyd Wright's Gordon House has been restored and is now open to public.

 Altoona - Yeah, it's a railroad thing that attracts a bunch of Grandpas wearing train caps, but I say this feat of 19th Century engineering is pretty darn cool: